-5. Adoptive transfer of treated neutrophils in the allogenic tumor model.
+6. Adoptive transfer of treated neutrophils in the allogenic tumor model.

-Prepare melanoma cells (p.
-1.8) in concentration 6 mln/ml.
+6.1.
+Prepare B16F10 melanoma cells (step 1.8) in PBS in concentration 6x106 cells/mL.

-Prepare 2 types of neutrophils - FK866-treated neutrophils, control neutrophils (p.4.6) in concentration 0.6 mln/ml, mix in the proportion 1:1 with melanoma cells (the final neutrophil to tumor cells ratio 1:10) to have 2 types of cell mixtures.
+6.2.
+Prepare 2 types of neutrophils: FK866-treated neutrophils and control untreated neutrophils (step 4.6) in PBS in concentration 6 x 105 cells/mL, mix neutrophils with B16F10 melanoma cells (the final neutrophil to tumor cells ratio 1:10) to have 2 types of cell mixtures.

+6.3.
 Take 10 Female WT mice 8-12 weeks old, 5 in each group.

-Catch the mouse, shave the skin on the flank with electrical shaver, disinfect.
+Shave the skin on the flank with electrical shaver, disinfect with 70% ethanol.

-Inject 100µl of cell suspension (p.
-6.2) s.c. with insulin syringe and needle with 0.4 mm diameter, to both groups

-Place mice 3-5 from the same group in one cage.
+6.4.
+Inject 100 µL of cell suspension (step 6.2) subcutaneously with insulin syringe and needle with 0.4 mm diameter, to both groups of mice.
+Place mice 1-5 from the same group in one cage.

-Note: Repeat steps 1-4 two days later, inject FK866-treated neutrophils and control neutrophils to the respective mice i.v. into a tail vein.
+6.5 At day 2 prepare 2 types of neutrophils: FK866-treated neutrophils and control untreated neutrophils (step 4.6) in PBS in concentration 6 x 105 cells/mL.
+Inject 100 µL of cell suspension (step 6.6) i.v. into the tail vein with insulin syringe and needle with 0.4 mm diameter, to both groups of mice.
+Place mice back to the cage.

-6. Tumor growth measurement, histological examination.
+7. Tumor growth measurement, histological examination.

 Monitor tumor growth every second day, evaluate the tumor size with caliper, calculate tumor volume with the formula V=4/3*π*(h*w2)/8 (h=height, w=width, depth= width).

-Sacrifice mice at the day 14, remove tumors, measure tumor weights in groups.
+Sacrifice mice at the day 14, remove tumors, measure tumor weights.

-Freeze tumors in O.C.T. in liquid nitrogene, store at -80 °C.
+Freeze tumors in optimum cutting temperature compound in liquid nitrogen, store at -80 °C.

-Defreeze the samples to -20C, prepare 5 m sections with cryotome, let them dry for 10 minutes at room temperature.

-Fix section with ice-cold acetone for 2 min, let them dry for 30 minutes at room temperature.
+Defreeze the samples to -20 oC, prepare 5 m sections using cryotome.
+Let the cryocuts dry for 30 min at +20 oC.
+Fix section in -20 °C cold acetone for 2 min and let them dry for 30 min at +20 oC.

-Block with 3% normal goat serum in PBS for 1 hour in room temperature, wash with PBS
+Block with Fc-block antibodies (CD16/CD32, stock 0.5 mg/mL 1:500) in PBS for 1 hour at +20 oC.

-Stain with Rabbit anti mouse Laminin Ab (1:1500 in PBS) for 1 hour in room temperature
+Stain with rabbit anti mouse Laminin gamma antibody (1:1500 in PBS, 200µl) for 1 hour at +20oC.
+Wash with PBS 3x

-Wash in PBS

-Stain with secondary goat anti rabbit Ab (1:400 in PBS), anti mouse αSMA (1:500 in PBS) and DAPI (1:100 in PBS) for 1 hour in room temperature
+Stain with secondary goat anti-rabbit antibody (stock 0.5 mg/mL, 1:400 in PBS,), anti-mouse αSMA (1:500 in PBS) and 2 µL DAPI (stock 5mg/mL , 1:100 in PBS), final volume of antibody solution 200 µl.
+Incubate for 1 hour at +20oC in darkness.
+Wash with PBS 3x

-Wash in PBS, dry, mount with Neomount and cover with coverslip
+Dry slides for 20 minutes at +20 oC in darkness, mount with anhydrous mounting medium for microscopy and cover with coverslip.
+Let it dry 1 hour in 37oC.

-Analyze with Zeiss AxioObserver.Z1 Inverted Microscope
+Perform microscopical examination.
+Quantify the vascularization by counting the total number (optionally area) of Laminin+ vessels and the number (area) of SMA+ developed vessels.

+Note 1: To perform image analysis, all images must be taken under the same conditions (light, contrast, magnification).
+In this case, processing parameters are fixed, and image processing becomes completely automatic.

-Note: representative results are depicted in the Figures 3 and 4.
+Note 2: representative results are depicted in the Figures 4 and 5.

 REPRESENTATIVE RESULTS:

-Using the procedure presented here, Ifnar1-/- neutrophils were isolated from tumors and treated with NAMPT inhibitor FK866 for 2 hours.
+Using the procedure described here, Ifnar1-/- neutrophils were isolated from tumors and treated with NAMPT inhibitor FK866 for 2 hours.
 Untreated Ifnar1-/- neutrophils were used as a control.

 The effectivity of the treatment was evaluated using the aortic ring assay, which reflects the key steps involved in angiogenesis (matrix degradation, migration, proliferation, reorganization).
 We could demonstrate that FK866-treated neutrophils have a significantly decreased capacity to stimulate aortic branch formation, as compared to untreated cells (Figure 3 A and B).